Burtonium/arbitrage-system/README.md

 # Arbitrage System

-A Javascript library for for arbitrage of cryptocurrency sales on ezbtc.ca
+A Javascript library for for arbitrage of cryptocurrency sales.

 This API is meant to be consumed by private networking since **no security features are implemented**.